*UPDATE:: CLOSED FOR BUSINESS AS OF FEB 2021*

 Join NwWU host, Crystal Genes Photography, as she chats with Carol Kelly, innkeeper and general manager for Portland’s White House.
 Portland’s White House is a historic B&B located in NE Portland’s Irvington district.
 Watch the episode to see the Portland’s White House venue tour.

-This episode is a bit shorter on account on the COVID 19 pandemic.
+This feature is a bit shorter on account on the COVID 19 pandemic.
 We had fewer vendors present for interviews, but you can still read all about them on our blog!

 PORTLAND’S WHITE HOUSE VENUE TOUR

-In this episode, some amazing wedding vendors have come together to show off their expertise at one of our favorite venues, Portland’s White House.
+In this feature, some amazing wedding vendors have come together to show off their expertise at one of our favorite venues, Portland’s White House.

 We chat with Carol Kelly, the innkeeper and manager, about the space and what makes it so special.
 Madeline Mask, our bride model, wears the Jenny Yoo ‘Kennedy’ dress from The English Dept. A team of some of our favorite wedding vendors have come together in this episode to create and show you what they do best!